akshatbajaj09/akshat-bajaj-DSA/README.md

 ## Day 26:

 - Revised old problems.
-- Found similarity in the logic of Move Zeroes, Remove Element, Remove Duplicates from Sorted Array, and Remove Duplicates from Sorted Array II.
-All of these can be solved using a 2 pointer approach which shifts the unwanted elements to the right.
+- Observed similarity in the logic of Move Zeroes, Remove Element, Remove Duplicates from Sorted Array, Remove Duplicates from Sorted Array II, and Sort Array By Parity.

+## Day 27:

+- Revised old problems.
+- Reviewed the other method for Remove Duplicates from Sorted Array II.